tucunduva/ardour3-floss-tutorial/_posts/2014-07-15-using-automation.md

 ## Continuing

-Once you have your Automation in place, you're just about ready to Export your Stereo Mix to an audio file which you can listen to, burn as a CDR or convert to an MP3/OGG to share on a website.
+Once you have your Automation in place, you are just about ready to Export your Stereo Mix to an audio file which you can listen to, burn as a CDR or convert to an MP3/OGG to share on a website.
 Please continue on to the next section, **Exporting Sessions**, to learn the different ways